Uberspace/lab/source/guide_contao.rst

 Step 3: Update the database (this will create the database and table structure).

-Step 4: Create an Contao back end administrator account.
+Step 4: Create a Contao back end administrator account.

 Step 5: You have successfully installed the Contao CMS on Uberspace 7!